 Our Verdict

-Easy to use and multi-functional, it’s my go-to piece of equipment for every situation, and with its pleasant design and neat square zoom, it’s an all-round winner for inexpensive flashlights and that’s why it’s been given the number one spot of our Best Tactical Flashlights.
+Easy to use and multi-functional, it’s my go-to piece of equipment for every situation.
+With its pleasant design and neat square zoom, it’s an all-round winner for inexpensive flashlights and that’s why it’s been given the number one spot of our best tactical flashlights over 1000 lumens.

 2 J5 Tactical V1-PRO Flashlight (Runner up)